-Bae Geol-deok-swe, who always tries to maintain the honor of the gentry, is appointed the government position of the secretary in charge of culture and art.
+Bae Geol-deok-swe, who always tries to maintain the honour of the gentry, is appointed the government position of the secretary in charge of culture and art.
 He goes to his new post at Jeju Island with the new district magistrate.

-Gisaeng Ae-rang, the legendary beauty in Jeju, who dreams of true love.
+Gisaeng Ae-rang, the legendary beauty in Jeju who dreams of true love.

 In Jeju Island, Secretary Bae doesn’t mingle with the people at the welcoming party of the new magistrate.
 Instead, he goes around scolding the other secretaries for socializing with gisaengs (courtesans).

 The magistrate wants to test Secretary Bae who vows never to be seduced by any kind of temptation, so the magistrate declares that he’ll handsomely reward anyone who can seduce Secretary Bae.
 Ae-rang, one of Jeju Island’s most beautiful women, comes forward, saying she’ll seduce him.
 The man-servant that works for Secretary Bae agrees to help her.
-Secretary Bae, who would talk big about the honor of the gentry, sees Ae-rang taking a bath at the waterfall and immediately falls in love with her.
+Secretary Bae, who would talk big about the honour of the gentry, sees Ae-rang taking a bath at the waterfall and immediately falls in love with her.
 With the help of his man-servant, Secretary Bae heads over to Ae-rang’s house.

 What happened at Ae-rang’s house then?
 Of course, I won’t tell you here!
 It will not be fun if I tell you everything here before you catch the show yourself, isn’t it? ^^

 Secondly, the amazing and enormous amount of vivid colours on the stage.
 From the myriad of changes of the lighting to the costumes of the gisaengs, we see an abundant selection of colours in the entire 80 minutes show.
-I really admire the selection of the colours especially on their costumes, truly Korea!
+I really admire the selection of the colours, especially on their costumes, truly Korea!